react18-tools/esbuild-raw-plugin/lib/README.md

 ## IDE Setup for IntelliSense and Type Checking

-Add following to your declaration file.
-If you do not have one, create `declarations.d.ts` file and add following.
+Add the following to your declaration file.
+If you do not have one, create a `declarations.d.ts` file and add the following:

 ```typescript
 declare module "*?raw" {